Smug Brits Don't Deserve the Tube Strike

 But we don't live in a sane or rational world; we live in a stinking, bubbling bog of meanness and misery, a viscous and never-ending sludge leaking out from our own failed imaginations and our fundamental lack of human decency.
 We thrash around in our own mire.
 And instead of celebrating the Tube strike, we have the gall to complain.

 People complain about Tube strikes for any number of reasons, but they're all utterly idiotic.
 There are some who seem to resent the idea of collective industrial action altogether.
-Yes, the power of workers to strike might have given us such useful inventions as "the weekend" and "not being mangled into a splinter-strewn pulp by an industrial lathe at the age of 14", but we have those things now, and the idea that we should continue to fight for a minimally liveable life is now an outmoded relic of a past age.
+Yes, the power of workers to strike might have given us such useful inventions as "the weekend" and "not being mangled into a splinter-strewn pulp by an industrial lathe at the age of 14," but we have those things now, and the idea that we should continue to fight for a minimally livable life is now an outmoded relic of a past age.

 But the loudest complaint is also the most pathetic, escaping like a slow, squeaking fart from out one side of a scrunched-up, sphinctered face.
 "But I'll be late for wooooorrrrk!"
 The indignity, the sheer horror.

 Regardless of how you feel about industrial action, you should be supporting the Tube strike.
-Government figures are accusing the unions of striking out of "sour grapes" over the Conservative election victory and of "holding the city to ransom", which is for some reason supposed to be a bad thing.
+Government figures are accusing the unions of striking out of "sour grapes" over the Conservative election victory and of "holding the city to ransom," which is for some reason supposed to be a bad thing.

 In fact, the main factor contributing to the strike is the unions' concern over working hours once an all-night Tube service is introduced later this year.
 Taking frequent night shifts doesn't just lead to a medically significant decline in the quality of life, it can also adversely impact alertness and concentration on the job.
-For the people on strike, being overtired at work won't just result in some slightly overcooked pie charts; it could result in dozens of bodies sizzling like prawns over a burning train carriage.
+For the people on strike, being tired at work won't just result in some slightly overcooked pie charts; it could result in dozens of bodies sizzling like prawns over a burning train carriage.
 This is a risk that management are willing to take, but the people on the picket lines are striking to save your life.
 And you hate them for it.
-Apparently, a significant portion of this city would rather turn up for work on time but in a casket than alive and a few minutes late.
+Apparently, a significant portion of this city would rather turn up for work on time in a casket than alive and a few minutes late.

 Generally it's not people whose livelihoods are actually under threat that complain about Tube strikes.
 It's the great bland middle, the office drones, furious at being held up on their way to a job that they hate and that they know is beneath them.
-The strikers have given you a wonderful gift, out of the goodness of their hearts: they've given you a rock-solid excuse for coming into the office as late as you like.
+The strikers have given you a wonderful gift, out of the goodness of their hearts: They've given you a rock-solid excuse for coming into the office as late as you like.

 You could make a day of it.
 Have a lie-in, take a leisurely brunch, stand under the open air for a few minutes.
 Take the bus; pretend the windows are big high-definition screens if it'll make you feel better.
 Or walk, and watch the dim throbbing heart of this city slowly choke itself to extinction.
 But you're far too eager to safely bury yourself in a big ugly building with people you despise, so you can waste your day finding out what kind of pug BuzzFeed thinks you are, or hammering your frankly worthless opinions into the comment boxes below VICE articles.